abhilipsasahoo03/My-Hashnode-Articles/clewlnijk000l09ldeqzv27jd.md

 After fixing the bug, it is important to reassure that the existing bug or any other ones do not occur (again).
 Similarly, resilient measures should be taken to avoid burnout in the future.

 Sustenance and persistence are the two sides of resilience.
-There will be times you won't have the bandwidth to struggle, and that's okay!
-Giving your body the nourishment and care it deserves, fulfilling its needs is as important as utilising it to achieve your personal needs.
+There will be times when you won't have the bandwidth to struggle, and that's okay!
+Giving your body the nourishment and care it deserves plus fulfilling its needs is as important as utilising it to achieve your personal needs.
 Sometimes there's striving and achieving, and other times plainly sustaining and pushing oneself through the day.
 But the struggle to even sustain shouldn't persist for too long, which otherwise might indicate burnout.
 Take required steps to manage your stress and keep burnout at bay!

 # How do I keep the burnout at bay?